Vow ASA: Notification of trade - primary insider/close associate

-The Company has been informed that certain primary insiders and/or close associates of primary insiders have traded in subscription rights as further specified in the attached notifications of trade.
+The Company has been informed that close associate, Badin Invest Ltd, of primary insider, Henrik Badin, has today sold subscription rights as further specified in the attached notifications of trade.
+Badin Invest will use the proceeds from the sale of subscription rights to subscribe for shares in the rights issue by exercising its remaining subscription rights.

 This information is subject to the disclosure requirements pursuant to article 19 of the EU Market Abuse Regulation and section 5-12 of the Norwegian Securities Trading Act.